Sanjin72W/Sanjin72W.github.io/_pages/about.md

 My research interest includes:
 - AI4Science
 - Accelerate INR
-- MRI Reconstruction
+- Image Reconstruction

 # 🔥 News
-- *2025.03*: &nbsp;🎉🎉 Our paper has been submitted to CCFA Conference.
+- *2025.03*: &nbsp;🎉🎉 Our paper has been submitted to ICCV.
-- *2025.03*: &nbsp;🎉🎉 Our paper has been submitted to CCFB Conference.
+- *2025.03*: &nbsp;🎉🎉 Our paper has been submitted to MICCAI.
 - *2025.02*: &nbsp;😭😭 Our paper was declined by CVPR2025 (Rating: 542; Confidence: 244).
 - *2024.11*: &nbsp;🎉🎉 Our paper has been submitted to CVPR2025.